Pictured above: A Scrim Jim (listed below) for diffusing light, either outdoors or indoors.

 Ah, what to say about the scrim jim.
 We’d venture to guess that for every 10 experienced documentary DPs out there, at least two or three of them have had their butts saved by this extremely lightweight, very portable scrim that can diffuse or reflect light (depending on which type of scrim you’re using).
 This particular model of scrim jim (they come in different sizes) measures 42 inches by 72 inches and can be set up in a matter of about five minutes.
 Scrim jims are useful for reflecting an even amount of light on a subject when they have a silver or opaque white fabric on them, and diffusing harsh overhead light ourdoors when they have a semi-opaque textile rigged up.
 It’s compact when disassembled, and comes with its own carrying case as well.
 Watch a demo of the scrim jim below:

-Rock N Roller Multicart Model R2 Micro (Check reviews & prices)
+Rock N Roller Multicart Model R2 Micro

 The Multicart is pretty much *the* solution for transporting all your lighting gear from vehicle to shoot location.
 You’ve probably seen them on other sets.
-There are all sorts of models of multicarts but they have this in common: they all fold up into an extremely compact form factor, and they’re all extremely well liked by gaffers.
+There are many models of multicarts but they all have this in common: they fold up into an extremely compact form factor and they’re all extremely well liked by gaffers.
 They’re also transformable, meaning you can configure them into a variety of different shapes and cart types, depending on how much lighting gear you need to haul from point A to point B. This particular model– the Rock N Roller R2RT “micro” cart is rated for up to 350 pounds of gear, but each model differs slightly.
 You’ll probably also want to grab some bungee cords to secure your gear to the cart so it doesn’t fall off as well.

-Sandbags for Securing Light Stands (Check reviews & prices)
+Sandbags for Securing Light Stands

 Safety is extremely important on any kind of film set and documentary film sets are no different.
 The last thing you want is an unbalanced light stand with a hot lamp on it crashing down on an interviewee just as they’re spilling their guts to you for your documentary.
 That’s exactly the sort of outtake you don’t want.
 Sandbags are the answer to this problem, and you’ll want one for each light stand you have, plus possibly an extra smaller one for a boom arm if you’ve got one.

-Lighting Stand with a Boom Arm (Check reviews & prices)
+Lighting Stand with a Boom Arm

 A lighting stand with a counter-weighted boom arm is an extremely useful tool for documentary interview lighting setups because it allows you to get the light stand far away from the actual place where the light is.
 This lets you achieve looks you wouldn’t be able to do otherwise (particularly with hair lights that shine a light around the edge of your subject to separate them from the background of the shot), without getting a light stand in your shot.